On the 4d superconformal index near roots of unity: Bulk and Localized contributions: Bulk and vector bit contributions: some examples

 \subsection{Symmetry-breaking sectors: Integrating out bulk variables}

-This section shows how the integration over seed variables in the bulk generates further suppressions of the Casimir pre-factor and it does not affect the effective action for the remaining seed variables.
+This section shows how the integration over seed variables in the bulk generates further suppressions of the Casimir pre-factor and it does not affect the effective action for the remaining seed variables, which we assume to be of vector type~$v$.

 We will focus on a particular example, but the general analysis is the same.
 Let us start from the~$U(3)$ index in the particular limit~$\tau\to 0$ i.e. choose~$n=0$ and~$m=1$.
 To obtain the contributions to the~$SU(3)$ index we use formula~\eqref{SUNVSUN}.
 Let the three Cartan potentials of~$U(3)$ be \be \{v_i\}\=\{v_{1}, v_2, v_3\}\,. \ee There are three types of symmetry-preserving bit integrals:~$SU(3)$, $SU(2)$ and~$0$-symmetry-preserving bit integrals.
+These correspond to the choices $\widetilde{\lambda}\,=\,2,\, 1$ and~$0$ respectively.

 One of the~$SU(2)$-preserving bits of the~$U(3)$ index is specified by the domain of integration \be

 \ee To keep the discussion close to the presentation given in subsection~\eqref{UNVectorBits}, we restrict the center-of-mass mode to range over the contour~$\mathcal{D}^{(p=0)}_{1,0}$ defined in equation~\eqref{ContourComplexBit}, just as~$v_{12}\,$.